top of page

 The Hispanic population may have violated the terms of citizenship regarding their responsibility to respect and obey the laws of the country.

 One possible concern is their promotion of the Spanish language.
 Even though English was not legally established as the official language in America until recently, it was always considered to be as such for the nation.
-By encouraging Spanish in various ways (e.g., product labeling, voting ballots, ATMs, television broadcasts, etc.), it shows that the Hispanic population is being disrespectful towards the other nationalities, which is contrary to America's principle that all people should be treated in equal manner.
-The issue is not serious enough for dismissal from the country, but it shows that there's an underlying problem with the Hispanic population of not acting accordingly as a true citizen.
+By encouraging Spanish in various ways (e.g., product labeling, voting ballots, ATMs, television broadcasts, etc.), it shows that the Hispanic population is being disrespectful towards the other nationalities.
+Which is contrary to America's principle in that all people should be treated in equal manner.

-A more serious matter is how they consistently voted against candidates who opposed Hispanic-related issues.
+A more serious matter is their voting record in that they consistently voted against candidates who opposed Hispanic-related issues.
 For example, if a federal judge or governor ran on the premise of having more secure borders from illegal immigrants, the Hispanic population would overwhelmingly vote against that candidate.
-Their intent to disrupt matters in this manner is actually a form of obstruction of justice since such is meant to prevent officials from performing their duties effectively.
+The intent to disrupt matters in this manner is actually a form of obstruction of justice since the effort is meant to prevent officials from performing their duties effectively.

-Another possible violation is their support for outsourcing jobs to Hispanic nations through trade agreements (e.g., NAFTA).
-Showing favor towards another country at the detriment of America is contrary to the terms of citizenship that requires to uphold this country in the highest regard, and not have allegiance towards others.
+Another possible violation of failing to uphold the terms of citizenship in this country is their support for outsourcing jobs to Hispanic nations through trade agreements (e.g., NAFTA).
+Showing favor towards another country at the detriment of America is contrary to the terms of citizenship that requires to uphold the country in the highest regard, and not have allegiance towards others.

-The most serious offense, however, is their continued support for aiding and abetting illegal border crossings.
-Harboring and providing sanctuary for other Hispanics who enter the country illegally was done with full knowledge that such conduct was in violation of federal law.
-Behaving in this manner violates the terms of citizenship that requires all citizens to uphold the laws of the country, and not violate them.
+Their most serious offense, however, is their continued support for aiding and abetting illegal border crossings.
+Harboring and providing sanctuary for Hispanics who enter the country illegally was done with the full knowledge that such conduct was in violation of federal law.
+Behaving in this manner violates the terms of citizenship that requires all citizens to uphold the laws of the country at all times, and not violate them.

-Overall, if an ethic population has repeatedly violated the terms of citizenship in the country, should they be held responsible collectively as a whole and have their citizenships rescinded?
-In a pure democracy, voters will need to decide.
+Overall, if an ethic population has repeatedly violated the terms of citizenship in this country, should they be held responsible collectively as a whole and have their citizenships rescinded?
+In a pure democracy, voters will need to decide their fate.

 Blacks